 There are great digital images of what these buildings would have looked like in their original state.

-Throughout the next few centuries, the monastery was enlarged, destroyed by a fire, reconstructed, and then finally destroyed totally when King Henry VIII dissolved all monasteries in the 16th century.
+Throughout the next few centuries, the monastery was enlarged, destroyed by a fire, reconstructed, and then finally totally destroyed when King Henry VIII dissolved all monasteries in the 16th century.

 The structures that are left will help you understand its enormity at one time and how beautiful it probably once looked.